 Yokohama was once a small fishing village until it opened its port to foreign trade.
 It quickly grew and continues to expand today.
 In fact, the port area in particular is constantly undergoing renovations.

 Thanks to its innovative nature, Yokohama has become one of the top travel destinations in Japan.
 The neon lights of the nightlife district and the vibrant buildings of Chinatown highlight the appeal of any visit to Yokohama.
 It’s a lively city, but nowhere near as crowded as nearby Tokyo.

 You can enjoy a walk through the seaside park, stop into a bar for a microbrew, or check out the local museums without standing shoulder-to-shoulder with other tourists.

 Not sure where to find the right Yokohama hotel?
 Start searching for accommodations with this guide to the best places to stay in Yokohama…

-Where to stay in Yokohama: A complete guide to the best neighbourhoods & areas for travellers
+Where to stay in Yokohama: The best neighbourhoods & areas

 The 18 wards of Yokohama spread out from around the sea, with the most popular areas located near the port.

 The inner wards are located further from the port and offer fewer tourist attractions and hotels.
 They’re mostly residential and industrial regions and home to most of the city’s four million residents.

 Whether you want to check out the nightlife or explore the history of Yokohama, you’ll likely want to stay near the sea.
 Naka, Nishi, and Kanagawa are the main seaside wards.